badlydrawnrob/anki/source/docs/error/index.md

 ## Proceed with caution!

-> ⚠️ I'd advise [sticking with Pandoc](../highlight/index.md) for `pre block` fields.
+> ⚠️ I'd advise [sticking with Pandoc](../highlight/index.md) for `code block` fields.
 This converts fenced code blocks into highlighted code.

 A plugin can seriously speed up your workflow, so if you want to use Markdown as much as possible, here are some [alternatives to Pandoc](https://github.com/badlydrawnrob/anki/issues/34#issuecomment-522243468) — **these are unsupported**, so you're on your own.